SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *I guess I'll get an answer whether or not she likes me in three days.*

-Before Rainbow could think of anything else, Pinkie came out the shop's door holding a box.
+Before Rainbow could think of anything else, Pinkie came out of the shop's door holding a box.

 "Here you go," Pinkie said, giving the box to Rainbow.